 Many artisans are overwhelmed when it comes to pricing their handiwork.
 How do you put a price on all the time and effort that goes into the creative process?
+Keep reading to learn more about how to price your handmade goods.

 Here are some of my tips from running my own online business selling handspun yarns and fibers for 8 years.
 These tips may not work for everyone in every craft, but they have worked well for me and so I am sharing them with you.